stefanprisca/lightchain/README.md

 As a user, I expect that the service responsible for replicating my data is reliable, and I do not wish to spend time managing it.
 Once set-up, the service should be able to maintain itself and recover from node failures.
 I also expect that the data is replicated upon recovery, and that my applications have full access to it after a restart.

 # Comparison with other technologies

+There are various other solutions out there for sharing data, ranging from databases (SQL/NoSql), highly available file systems (like data lakes) and simple volumes (like Kubernete's PVC).
+While all these technologies are excellent at solving specific problems, they don't excel when it comes to simply keeping a simple state in sync between your application's instances or nodes.

+Classical databases can be a good option, but they require another whole server to run and be maintained, and as the application grows so will the query frequency.
+And it can be a bit troublesome to maintain a whole database just to share some info that would fit in a file.
+The same for highly available file systems.

+On the other hand, volume shares like Kubernetes PVC are another simple option to store some data.
+But these don't guarantee that the data you store will be the same over all your nodes.
+Nor is there the guarantee of total order over the events.

 # Architecture